joelpurra/talkie/DEVELOP.md

   - Additional common development tools are required.
 - Use the `develop` branch as the base for your pull request.
   - Follow the [git-flow development procedure](https://danielkummer.github.io/git-flow-cheatsheet/), preferably using the `git-flow` tooling.
-  - It is recommended to use `hub` for forking and creating pull requests on github.
+  - It is recommended to use `gh` for forking and creating pull requests on github.

 ## Software requirements